KusionStack/karpor/README.md

 # Karbour

-Karbour is a **Multi-Cluster Kubernetes Data Plane focusing on Search and Insight**.
+Karbour is a **Multi-Cluster Kubernetes Data Plane focusing on Search, Insight and Intelligence**.

 Search smarter, not harder! ⛵️